 After wildfires have ravaged parts of the USA and smog has loomed in our skies it’s become more important than ever to make sure you’re breathing clean air.
 Some folks may just go by an air purifier.
 But, how do you know it works?
 How do you know if it’s powerful enough to protect your whole space?

-Like a scientist, you can test it with Particle Squared.
+Like a scientist, you can test it with the Air Quality Wing for Particle Mesh.

 What is it?

-Particle squared is an all-in-one air quality sensor for Particle and Feather based development boards (development board not included).
+Air Quality Wing for Particle Mesh is an all-in-one air quality sensor for Particle and Feather based development boards (development board not included).
 It brings together a trio of sensors to give you as many data points as possible.
 That way, there won’t be anything missing when you go to measure the air inside your home or workplace.

 Here’s what’s on board: